Game Programming Techniques (7160.6)

 I Strongly recomend that students attend the weekly lectures and at least one tutorial each week.

-On line tutorials will not be routinely Recorded only selected sections will be recorded.
+On line tutorials will not be routinely recorded; only selected sections of tutorials will be recorded.

 Your participation in both class and online activities will enhance your understanding of the unit content and therefore the quality of your assessment responses.
 Lack of participation may result in your inability to satisfactorily pass assessment items.